 |China and Taiwan in historic meeting

-A historic event involving China and Taiwan will take place today, Saturday, November 7th.
-Chinese president Xi Jinping and Taiwan president Ma Ying-Jeou will meet for discussions in Singapore.
-It is the first summit at presidential level to take place between China and Taiwan since the end of the Chinese civil war in 1949.
-Taiwan is just 180 km from China but their relations have remained cautious and, at times, frosty for decades.
-China considers Taiwan as part of its territory and therefore does not regard it as a separate nation.
-Only 22 foreign governments recognise Taiwan as an independent country.
-The status of Taiwan is one of the more difficult problems in international politics to find a solution to.
+A historic event will take place on November the 7th.
+Chinese president Xi Jinping and Taiwanese president Ma Ying-Jeou will meet for talks.
+It is the first summit at presidential level between China and Taiwan since 1949.
+Taiwan is just 180 km from China but their relations have been difficult for a long time.
+China believes Taiwan is part of China, not a separate nation.
+Only 22 countries recognise Taiwan as being an independent country.

-The meeting between the two leaders is a major stepping stone to repair decades-old divisions.
-It could pave the way for similar meetings in the future.
-Special etiquette is already in place for the milestone encounter.
-The two parties have decided not to use the term "president" to address each other.
+The meeting could help to repair decades-old differences.
+There could be more meetings in the future.
+The two parties have decided not to use the term "president" in the meeting.
 Instead, they will use the word "mister".
-Further, the two leaders will not sign any agreements.
-Neither will they issue any joint statements or hold a joint press conference.
-A Chinese official said the meeting is to, "exchange views on promoting the peaceful development of [our] relations".
-A spokesman for Mr Ma said the talks, "aim to solidify relations between the two sides and keep the status quo".
+They will not sign any agreements, make any joint statements or hold a joint press conference.
+They will exchange views to develop peaceful relations.
+An official said the leaders want to, "keep the status quo".